 The Legal Studies Major is under the academic supervision of the Berkeley Law faculty.
 The core faculty of the Jurisprudence and Social Policy Program have a special responsibility for program oversight and for teaching in the program.
 Other members of the law faculty teach Legal Studies courses, however, some on a regular basis.
 In addition, in any given semester, visiting faculty members can usually be found teaching in the program.

-Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Stefan A. Riesenfeld Professor of Law, Professor of Sociology
+Associate Dean and Chair of the Jurisprudence and Social Policy Program and the Legal Studies Program, Stefan A. Riesenfeld Professor of Law and Professor of Sociology

 Legal Studies Director

-Jonathan Marshall is the director of the Legal Studies Program.
+Jonathan Marshall is Assistant Dean and Director of the Legal Studies Program.

 Lauri La Pointe